Planning Your Dream Elopement on the Oregon Coast

 🏖️ Oregon Coast Wedding Permit and License Guide

-Setting up arches, chairs, or decor
+Set up arches, chairs, or decorations.

-Common permit sources:
+Common permit sources include:

-Oregon State Parks: For beaches and coastal parks
+Oregon State Parks: For beaches and coastal parks.

-BLM: If eloping on Bureau of Land Management land
+BLM: If eloping on Bureau of Land Management land.

-💍 Oregon Elopement Planning Tips
+💍 Essential Oregon Elopement Planning Tips

 Check the tide charts.
 Coastal tides change quickly and can be dangerous.